lshobith/Miscellaneous/peri_lab.md

 since mqtt broker is also in raspberry pi, the python code can communicate with mqtt broker using `127.0.0.1` as hostname, `1883` as port, username and password.

+we used wifi adapter to connect Raspberry pi to `hotspot` and connected android phone to the same hotspot.
+The ip address given by the hotspot to raspberry pi is `192.168.43.108`.
+MQTT Dashboard can communicate with mqtt broker using `192.168.43.108` as hostname, `1883` as port, username and password.